MrJCrawford/amazonatthk/README.md

 All credits and codes goes to Coding with Basir.
 His video can be found here: https://www.youtube.com/watch?v=Fy9SdZLBTOo

 The goal of this project was to help my partner setup an ecommerce website to help sell children toys.
-Although this site was never used to generate revenue, it taught me how the MERN stack worked and the foundations of all ecommerce websites.
+Although this site was never used to generate revenue, it taught me the foundations of all ecommerce websites using MERN stack coding.

 # Deployment